This is my entry for this month’s photo blogging challenge. The theme this month is ‘Express Yourself’.

 My next image I took at my book launch event.
 It’s a picture of my published book which is a collection of short stories all by women writers.
 All proceeds goes to NIDAS a domestic abuse charity in the UK.
 For more info please visit Global Wordsmiths website.

-I write to express myself and to find my voice.
+I write to discover my voice.

 To see all the other entries in this months photo themed challenge please visit our host PJ at A’Lil Hoo Haa.